Chih-Che-Fang/MyBazaar/README.md

 #Enviornment: Windows + Java SDK 8 Installed
 #Applications:
 [Milestone1]
-Assign one peer to be a buyer of fish and another to be a seller of fish.
+test1:Assign one peer to be a buyer of fish and another to be a seller of fish.
 Ensure that all fish is sold and restocked forever.
-Assign one peer to be a buyer of fish and another to be a seller of boar.
+test2:Assign one peer to be a buyer of fish and another to be a seller of boar.
 Ensure that nothing is sold.
-Randomly assign buyer and seller roles.
+test3:Randomly assign buyer and seller roles.
 Ensure that items keep being sold throughout.
+[Milestone2]
+test4 (Race condition included):One seller of boar, 3 buyers of boars, the remaining peers have no role.
+Fix the neighborhood structure so that buyers and sellers are 2-hop away in the peer-to-peer overlay network.
+Ensure that all items are sold and restocked and that all buyers can buy forever.

 # How to run?